JiyaSu/YuenyeungSpTRSV/README.md

 Feng Zhang, Ruofan Wu and Xiaoyong Du are with the Key Laboratory of Data Engineering and Knowledge Engineering (MOE), and School of Information, Renmin University of China.

-Jiya Su and Rujia Wang is with the Computer Science Department, Illinois Institute of Technology.
+Jiya Su and Rujia Wang are with the Computer Science Department, Illinois Institute of Technology.

 Weifeng Liu is with the Super Scientific Software Laboratory, Department of Computer Science and Technology, China University of Petroleum.